bauerjon/git2json/README.rst

       --git-dir GIT_DIR  Path to the .git/ directory of the repository you are targeting
       --since SINCE      Show commits more recent than a specific date.
 If present, this argument is passed through to "git log" unchecked.
+      --until UNTIL      Show commits before a specific date.
+If present, this argument is passed through to "git log" unchecked.